CLOSED CHURCHES WITHIN THE

 the church and the dismantling of the building are not known.
 The 6/19/1926 quarterly conference minutes of

-the Camptown report that East Herrick was
+the Camptown report that East Herrick was discontinued as a preaching place and

-discontinued as a preaching places and the members are encouraged to attend at Herrickville – but the 3/2/1928 quarterly conference
+the members were encouraged to attend at Herrickville

-sale of the parsonage at Herrickville.
+received a portion of the proceeds from the sale of the parsonage at Herrickville.

 Final disposition: